-York is a prominent heating and cooling company.
+York furnaces and the York HVAC brand is a prominent heating and cooling company.
 It’s one of the largest air conditioning and heating manufacturers and is known for creating compact residential furnace heating units.
 York offers packaged heating and cooling units that contain all the necessary components in one compact cabin to save space in smaller homes needing heating.

 What Size Furnace Do I Need?

-When it comes to figuring out the best size furnace for your home, you can easily decide the best size heating unit by looking at your home’s square footage as seen in the char below.
+When it comes to figuring out the best size furnace for your home, you can easily decide the best size heating unit by looking at your home’s square footage as seen in the chart below as well as knowing your area’s climate zone.
 A BTU when talking about furnaces is the measurement of heat output that your furnace is capable of producing for your home based on square footage of your home.
 For example, a 2,000 square foot would need a gas furnace with a 70,000 BTU heating output.
-See our BTU and size chart below along with the correlating AC unit size you would need for your home here:
+See our BTU and size chart below along with the correlating furnace unit size you would need for your home here:

 |Home Size||Furnace BTU||Central AC Unit Size|

 |1,800 to 2,500 sq. ft||70,000 BTU||2.5 to 3 tons|